mmikowski/hi_score/README.md

 thousands of quality checks.
 Subsequent builds take less than half the time thanks to cached [environment dependencies](#environment-dependencies).

-We should now see the **Typebomb 2** web app in a browser and may use the developer tools to inspect the CSS, the DOM, and the JavaScript.
+You should now see the **Typebomb 2** web app in a browser and may use the developer tools to inspect the CSS, the DOM, and the JavaScript.
 Notice how everything is production-ready including compressed CSS class names (yes, we **were** doing this five years before Facebook).
 Please compare it with the